missinglink/Insomnia/README.md

 Features
 --------

-Insomnia is designed to allow developers to quickly and easily create RESTful HTTP/1.1 compliant web services in PHP.
+Insomnia allow you to quickly and easily create RESTful HTTP/1.1 compliant web services in PHP.

 The Insomnia Kernel is built with performance and modularity in mind.

+The Framework is structured such a way that it enforces separation between the Framework and Application layers.

+Insomnia works well with Doctrine 2, using some of the doctrine common components such as ClassLoader and AnnotationParser.

+The Framework can be easily combined with Symfony, Zend, Doctrine, Propel, etc to leverage on their existing code.

 A wide range of community modules are available to extend the core functionality.